pivotal-cf/docs-build-service/installing.md

    - `disable_builder_polling` this will prevent the build service from polling builder images for buildpack updates This option requires you to set up a [Builder Webhook](https://github.com/pivotal-cf/docs-build-service/blob/master/webhooks.md).
    This is a boolean value that defaults to `false`.
-   - `ingress_annotations` this will set ingress annotations (see the "Optional: Setting custom Ingress controller annotations" step below)
+   - `ingress_annotations` this will set ingress annotations (see the "Optional: Setting custom Ingress controller annotations" step below).
+This needs to be supplied inside the `parameters.json` file and not via the `--set` flag.
    - `replica_count` this will define the number of build service instances running.
 It defaults to `1`.
-   - `no_gateway` this will install only [kpack](https://github.com/pivotal/kpack), the Build Service CRDs and controllers.
+   - `no_gateway` this will install only the Pivotal Builder and [kpack](https://github.com/pivotal/kpack), the Build Service CRDs and controllers.
 This allows one to interact with Build Service via `kubectl` ONLY.
 This is a boolean value that defaults to `false`.
    (see the "Optional: KPACK only Install" step below)

     ##### Optional: Setting custom Ingress controller annotations